pism/pism/INSTALL.rst

 Building PETSc
 --------------

-.. _build-petsc:

 PISM is built on top of PETSc_, which is actively developed and an up-to-date PETSc distribution is unlikely to be available in package repositories.
 Download the PETSc source by grabbing the current gzipped tarball at:

 http://www.mcs.anl.gov/petsc/download/index.html

-(See `PISM's prerequisite list <required_>`_ for the minimum supported PETSc version.)
+(See `PISM's prerequisite list <Libraries and programs needed by PISM_>`_ for the minimum supported PETSc version.)
 The "lite" form of the tarball is fine if you are willing to depend on an Internet connection for accessing PETSc documentation.

 You should configure and build PETSc as described on the PETSc installation page, but it might be best to read the following comments on the PETSc configure and build process first: